zh-qifan/Stock_Graphs_Price_Prediction/README.md

 This is my individual final project for the CPSC 483/583 course *Deep Learning on Graph structure Data* at Yale University at fall AY23/24.
 Please take a look at my final report to learn the models I used.

+I want to express my gratitude to Prof. Ying and all the TAs of this course.
+The course is well-organized and comprehensive.
+I learnt a lot of great ideas and techniques in deep learning in this course.

+I love the idea of message passing :)

 ## Environment
 The experiment is run with python 3.8.
 Download our requirements.txt file and run the following code.
 ```{bash}